-An experienced author and creative writing teacher in his own right, Roderic Grigson has now taken the next logical step into publishing for others.
+An experienced, self-published author and creative writing teacher in his own right, Roderic Grigson has now taken the next logical step into publishing for others.

-Having previously published The Scribe Tribe - an anthology book for an Australian Writers Group - Roderic's most recent release is the fascinating fly-on-the wall memoir of United National journalist, Thalif Deen.
+Having previously published The Scribe Tribe - an anthology book for an Australian Writers Group in 2019 - Roderic's has published two books in 2021.

 Read on for more!